vishwa35/vishwa35.github.io/content/resume/index.md

 Report
 - Resolved several interesting, niche bugs relating to timezone discrepancies and test environments
 - Gained exposure to product insight, React, and machine learning approaches -->

+<a class="grey">**Nix | CREATE-X Capstone Design**</a>
+**Co-Founder**
+<a class="grey">Aug 2018 - Feb 2019 | Atlanta, GA</a>
+<a class="tag accent" href=https://quitwithnix.com/>[link]</a>

+- Developed a nicotine cessation algorithm based on a daily sliding window and existing smoking cessation plans
+- Evaluated potential design decisions while considering future strategies to improve our product
+- Aided in process development and organization for a team of 7

+<a class="grey">**Smart City Infrastructure**</a>
+**Undergraduate Researcher**
+<a class="grey">Jan 2018 – May 2018 | Atlanta, GA</a>

+- Contributed to analyzing work zone traffic patterns using image classifiers and computer vision functions to retrieve valuable vehicle attributes from traffic camera footage
+- Analyzed collected data to determine the change in factors like speed, offset, flow, and density

 <a class="grey">**Entertainment Intelligence Lab, Georgia Tech**</a>
 **Undergraduate Researcher**